Jonah 2 – In the Belly of the Fish

 a.
 The LORD spoke to the fish: The fish worked at the command of God.
 Just as much as the fish was under the command of God when it swallowed Jonah, it was under His command when it let him go.

 b.
 To the fish: If God can speak to a fish, He can speak to us.
-Then again, fish probably don’t resist the will of God like we do.
+Then again, fish probably don’t resist the will of God as we do.

 2. (10b) Jonah is expelled from the fish.